Rainey RFC: Senior rugby

 There was heartbreak the following year when a last minute Navan try at Hatrick Park prevented them from gaining promotion to 2A in 2018.
 This heartbreak was soon forgotten about the following season when the 1st XV regrouped for the 2018/19 season and performed consistently all year to secure a place in the playoffs for the 3rd season in a row.
 After beating Greystones away in a tight game in the semi final, they travelled to Stradbrook to take on Irish Rugby Kingpins, Blackrock College RFC in the final.
 Rainey achieved promotion to Division 2A of the Energia AIL with a 35-21 victory on a sunny day in Stradbook in one of the most famous days in the club's history.

 History was also created 8 months later in December 2019 when Rainey won the Ulster Senior League for the first time in their history.

 After an enforced break from competitive rugby due to the coronavirus pandemic, Rainey competed in Division 2A of the Energia AIL in 2021/22 season and were unfortunately relegated to 2B following a play off loss to Nenagh Ormond.

 Rainey finished 6th in Division 2B of the Energia AIL in the 2022/23 and finished top of Section 1B of the Ulster Senior League in the same season.
 The team finished 7th Division 2B of the Energia AIL in the 2023/24 season.

 In May 2024, it was announced that former Ulster, Glasgow and Castres second row, Tim Barker would be the Head Coach for the 2024/25 season.
 Tim had previously played for Rainey for many years and had been an assistant coach for the previous 2 seasons.

+Tim had a successful 2 years at the helm with the team narrowly missing out on the play-offs of AIL 2B on both occasions.

+In May 2026, Graeme Eastwood was announced as the new 1st XV Head Coach.

+Rainey will compete in the newly regionalised Division 2BN of the AIL in the 2026/27 season.
+Division 2B of the AIL has been split regionally into north and south.

 Hooker Bradley Roberts was called into the Ulster Rugby squad in November 2020 and made his debut away to Edinburgh on 30 November 2020.
 He follows in the footsteps of fellow Rainey man Tommy O'Hagan who played for Ulster in the 2018/19 season.
 Roberts made his Welsh debut against South Africa in November 2021.